dev-holbox/Equity_Sync_App/README.md

     ```
 2. Install the required Node.js dependencies (make sure you have Node.js and npm/yarn installed):
     ```bash
-    npm install  # or yarn install
+    npm install or npm install --legacy-peer-deps # or yarn install
     ```
 3. Start the frontend development server:
     ```bash
-    npm start  # or yarn start
+    npm run dev # or yarn start
     ```
     The frontend application will typically open in your browser at `http://localhost:3000`.